 |Hilltop Haven Cottage||Self Catering||Flexible||2||4||2||Bedroom 2 can be used as a living room|

-The entrance hall leads to a well equipped kitchen/dining room including a dishwasher.
+The entrance hall leads to a well equipped kitchen/dining/sitting room.

 There are two bedrooms both with en suite luxury shower rooms.

 Heating is available in the cooler months for a small extra charge - please ask.

 Tv, wi-fi, books, board games, table tennis, on surface swimming pool (seasonal).

 There is a large garden with surface pool (seasonal) and summerhouse which guest have access to.
 Outside is a terrace area with bistro table and chairs to enjoy your morning coffee and fresh croissant.
 There are also relaxer chairs available.

 Ideal for single people, couples or small families.
 The layout may well suit those who have more difficulty getting around, the doorways are 90cm wide and access can be gained without needing to climb any steps - please ask for more details.

 There is a washing machine available to use.

 We have an excellent knowledge of the local area and very happy to offer assistance to get the best from the area if this would be of help to you.